Application cycle opens

 An NCF Fellow's assignments and projects will vary based on their host office.

-Laurie Hursting, MA, is a Cancer Research Training Award (CRTA) fellow with the Implementation Science team in the Office of the Director in the Division of Cancer Control and Population Sciences at the National Cancer Institute.
+Prema S. Bhattacharjee is a Cancer Research Training Award (CRTA) Fellow with the Implementation Science Team in the Office of the Director in the Division of Cancer Control and Population Sciences (DCCPS) at the National Cancer Institute.
+A returning fellow to DCCPS, Prema completed a CRTA fellowship, in 2017, with the Epidemiology and Genomics Research Program’s Environmental Epidemiology Branch.

 NCF Fellows are paid a monthly training stipend through a Cancer Research Training Award (CRTA).
 The amount of your monthly stipend will be based on your undergraduate GPA, your highest earned degree, and your relevant post-degree experience.
 Stipends are prorated, meaning you will earn exactly 1/12 of your annual stipend rate per month.
 You can expect to receive between $34,300 and $49,500 per year depending on your education level and experience.
 Your official stipend will be calculated by your host office and will be communicated to you prior to your arrival at NCI.